-5. Responded to certain tweets with more than “okay,”, “good,” etc.
+- Responded to certain tweets with more than “okay,” “good,” etc.

 You must be genuinely interested in what the people you follow are sharing.
 If not, don’t bother following or responding.
-When what you type is not from the heart, the effort is a waste of time.
+If your response to a tweet is not from the heart, the effort is a waste of time.

 One day a person I follow, someone who hosts and produces a television show, tweeted a direct message asking if I ever visited in her area.
 My answer was yes (which was a truthful response), and I was invited to appear on an episode.

 It took a few hours for me to research demographics and other details before agreeing to the invitation.

-That show’s episode, which you view below, replays every year, and each time it airs I promote the segment and my business.
+That show’s episode, which you see below, replays every year, and each time it airs I promote the segment and my business.
 I also ordered a digital copy of my appearance as an example to my clients of what to do and what not to do to promote their businesses.